 Pricing and Support

-Their prices are where their premium status is revealed: Chaiyo Hosting’s prices are on the high side, especially for a Thai hosting provider.
-Only their SEO Hosting plans are around the market average, though even then they’re still slightly pricier.
-If you’re going for their Linux or Windows shared cloud hosting plans, you can expect to pay quite a bit more.
+Their premium status becomes evident through their prices: Chaiyo Hosting charges on the higher side, particularly for a Thai hosting provider.
+Even their SEO Hosting plans are slightly pricier than the market average.
+If you opt for their Linux or Windows shared cloud hosting plans, you should anticipate paying a significantly higher amount.

 There are also a couple of things you need to be aware of with their plans.
 First, you don’t get a free domain, so you’ll have to factor that into your final costs.
 Also, they don’t offer free SSL certificates, meaning yet another charge on each website you host that needs a certificate.

 Chaiyo Hosting offers solid support offering live chat (though not 24/7), telephone, email, and ticketing support.
 Also, they provide a decent knowledge base and a fantastic tutorials section covering a wide variety of topics including advanced topics such as running Node.js in Plesk.